Configure OAuth 2.0 or OpenID Connect (OIDC) for single sign-on. A modern alternative to SAML for cloud-native identity providers.

 Just-In-Time Provisioning

-- Automatic account creation
+- Automatic account creation from the verified email domain

 - No invitation needed